RiyaGit7/sample_mobile_app_frontend/README.md

 - Third-Party Sign-In: I integrated Google, Apple, and email sign-in options.

 3. Creating the Home Page:
-- Logo and App Name: I displayed the SafyPower logo and app name with proper styling.
+- Logo and App Name: I displayed the logo and app name with proper styling.
 - Buttons for QR Code and Info: I added buttons for QR code scanning and viewing how the app works.
 - Navigation: I set up navigation to the map and menu pages.